aws/aws-advanced-odbc-wrapper/docs/using-the-aws-odbc-wrapper/plugins/failover-plugin.md

 ### Failover Usage Advisories
 > [!WARNING]\
-> We don't recommend enabling both the Failover and Limitless Connection feature at the same time.
+> We don't recommend enabling both the Failover and Limitless Plugin at the same time.
 > While it won't result in issues, the Failover feature was not designed to be used with Aurora Limitless Database.
 > Enabling both features will introduce unnecessary computation and memory overhead with no added benefits.